phantomics/april/compatibility-notes.md

 <!-- /TITLE -->

 April has been tested with SBCL, CCL, ECL, ABCL and LispWorks.
-Its compatibility with these implementations is summarized thusly.
+Its compatibility with these implementations is summarized below.

+April's compatibility is tested by running the main test set, which is done by evaluating `(april (test))` and further by running the demo test sets, done by first loading the demo workspaces with `(load-demos)` and then running the tests with `(run-demo-tests)` within in the `april` package.

 ## SBCL and CCL